iterative/dvc.org/public/static/docs/api-reference/open.md

 # dvc.api.open()

-Opens an artifact as a file, may only be used as context manager
+Opens an artifact as a file.
+May only be used as context manager.

 ## Signature